iZeaoGamer/Zector/major.md

 - Retexted messages.
 - Traps for Spider boss now has a chance of activating.
 - You can now only spawn one boss at a time.
+- Added Sell Wands.
+- Added Sell Wands rewards to Spider Boss.
+- You can now interact with a chest using a diamond hoe to sell contents inside of a chest.
+(Yes, Sell wands is what I'm referring to. ;P)
+- Fixed crash upon using sell wand.
+- Completely recoded envoys 2.0!
+- Added multiworld support.
+This means Envoys should no longer locate in a world that it shouldn't be in.
+Example: The envoys should spawn in the wild.
+If multiworld support wasn't enabled with this, then envoys would locate to worlds that shouldn't even be located at, because Envoys spawn in one world. - In other words, envoys used to spawn in different worlds if the position is the same as each other's.
+When it shouldn't do that.
+- Rebranded rewards along with chances system + Stable and Smooth chance system.
+- Removed /envoy to teleport to the envoys spawn position, and added /envoys, where you can select a list of envoys and their positions so you can go and find them.
+- Envoy Rewards are now fully set up and ready to work. 😄
+- Added Koth rewards
+- Completely recoded Teleportation timer when teleporting to certain warps.
+- You can now move whilst teleporting.
+The cache is if you move from 3 blocks within your original position when you originally executed the command, it'll cancel your teleportation.
+- Fixed N Mine from not being able to be teleported to if you're above N mine.